Types Of Resistors – Applications, Conclusion And FAQs

 Tolerance of Resistors

-The value of the resistor of the deviation from the nominal value is known as the tolerance of resistors.
-This value is expressed with the ±% symbol.
-The resistor’s tolerance is used to identify the resistor, giving a more accurate resistance reading.
+The deviation of a resistor's value from its nominal value is known as tolerance, expressed with the ±% symbol.
+Tolerance helps in identifying the resistor and provides a more accurate resistance reading.

 Applications of Resistor